chrisrusselljr/blog/content/posts/five-tips-for-team-members.md

 ---
 ## Do not impede other's work

-Good teammates don't impede other's work.
+Good teammates do not impede other's work.
 This applies in both vertical and horizontal relationships.
-If your Manager plans to implement a process that will impede your team, is it your absolute obligation to speak up against such a thing.
+If your Manager plans to implement a process that will impede your team, is it your absolute obligation to speak up.
 If your coworker is working on a project, you must not impede their progress in any way, unless their actions directly impact you.

 ## Speak Up